Skip to contents

 Functions

-For a detailed description of each function, please visit this link: https://oggioniale.github.io/WISP.data/reference/index.html
+For a detailed description of each function, please visit Reference page of documentation.

 Quick start

-To view a complete example of WISP.data, please visit this page: https://oggioniale.github.io/WISP.data/articles/exampleOfFunctions.html
+To view a complete example of WISP.data a vignette has created.

 Data flow